gallilmaimon/DISSC/README.md

 ## Infer
-This section discusses how to perform speaking style conversion on a given sample with a trained model.
-We show two different options: converting a sample of an unseen speaker (in the any-to-many) setup with a sample we recorded ourselves, and converting a subset (such as the validation) of a known dataset.
+This section discusses how to perform speaking style conversion on a given sample with a trained model (in this case syn_vctk).
+We show the option of converting a sample of an unseen speaker (in the any-to-many) setup with a sample we recorded ourselves.
+For converting a subset of data from known speakers (such as the validation set), see the [evaluation](#evaluation) section.

 ### Any-to-Many
 1. Preprocess the recording, resample to 16khz if needed and pad as needed: